VrajMalvi/Advance-AI-Agent---using-RAG/README.md

-# Advance-AI-Agent---using-RAG
+# Advance-AI-Agent: Exploring Population Data and Canada with RAG

-This project demonstrates the use of `llama_index` to create a versatile tool with functionalities using Retrieval-Augmented Generation(RAG).
-It's a technique that enhances the accuracy and reliability of LLM outputs by incorporating information from external knowledge sources.
+This project utilizes `llama_index` to create a powerful tool that leverages Retrieval-Augmented Generation (RAG) for enhanced information access.
+RAG improves the accuracy and reliability of Large Language Models (LLMs) by incorporating data from external knowledge sources.

+## **How It Works:**

+1. **User Input:** You provide a query related to population data or Canada.
+2. **Retrieval:** The LLM searches for relevant information in external sources:
+    - **World Population Data 2023:** Retrieved from [Kaggle](https://www.kaggle.com/datasets/thabresh/2023-countries-by-population)
+    - **Canada Wikipedia Page:** Accessible as a downloadable [PDF](https://en.wikipedia.org/wiki/Canada) (you'll need to download it separately)
+3. **Augmentation:** The retrieved information is presented to the LLM alongside your query.
+4. **Generation:** The LLM utilizes its internal knowledge and the retrieved data to generate an accurate and informative response.

+### **Benefits:**

+- **Improved Accuracy:** RAG reduces the risk of factual errors and biases by consulting external knowledge.
+- **Enhanced Relevance:** Responses directly address your query, incorporating relevant details from the data sources.
+- **Transparency:** The LLM might provide references to the knowledge sources used, building trust in its responses.

+### **What You Can Do:**

+This model provides accurate information based on the world population data and the Canada Wikipedia PDF.
+Explore population trends, demographics, and information about Canada using natural language queries.

 ![RAG using OpenAI and llama-index](./__Image__/1.png)